telunyang/Nodejs-WoS-records-downloader/README.md

 4. Use your student ID, staff ID or E-mail account/password to connect to proper SSID in NTU.
 - Eg. NTU, ntu_peap, eduroam ... etc

+## Notice
+In our case, we use "chrome web driver" to manipulate HTML elements.

 ## Enjoy it!
 ```sh
 $ node examples/Journals/getRecords.js